front-end-intermediate/session-8/readme.md

   }
 ```

+The binding step is necessary because class methods don’t automatically bind `this` to the class instance.

-React does not implicitly bind the methods to the component itself - you need to bind them.
+In other words, React does not implicitly bind the methods to the component itself - you need to bind them.
 Inside the constructor `this` is bound to the app component.

 ### Review

-Super extends the app component.

-Review `super` in classes: `reference / extending-classes.html`
+* `super()` extends the app component. (see `super` in classes: `reference / extending-classes.html`)

-Note - `bind()` - creates a new function that, when called, has its `this` keyword set to the provided value.
+* `bind()` - creates a new function that, when called, has its `this` keyword set to the provided value

 See: `reference / bind / index.html` and `reference / bind / button.html`